HomeSpan/HomeSpan/docs/CLI.md

     * 0 (minimal diagnostics),
     * 1 (all diagnostics), and
-    * 2 (all diagnostics plus a real-time output of all HAP communication between HomeSpan and any connected HomeKit Controllers).
+    * 2 (all diagnostics plus a real-time stream of all HAP communication between HomeSpan and any connected HomeKit Controllers).

   ---